mikeuf/mmc6950-capstone/README.md

 #### Downloading Reports
 The scan results can be download by clicking the **Download Report** button.
 The file is a tab-separated file (.tsv) which can be imported into Excel or viewed with a text editor.

-### Destinations
+### Destinations and Job History
 The result of every scan test is automatically saved.
+To review a list of all URLs that have been tested, click the Destinations link in the header near the top of the site.
+The destinations are listed along with the their most recent status.
+This can be downloaded as a tab-separated value (.tsv) file by clicking the **Download Report** button.